ChaiGans/Tubes2_BarengApin/README.md

 3. Open another terminal in the same folder directory.
 Now, you should have two terminals open, both in the Tubes2_BarengApin/src directory.

-First Terminal (To run the backend server)
+First Terminal (To run the frontend server)

 1. Change directory to the frontend folder and execute the following commands